iceman3k/stremio-docker-nvenc/README.md

 ### FFMPEG

 We build our own ffmpeg from the jellyfin repo (version 4.4.1-4), which includes:
-- Hardware acceleration support for both Intel and AMD (VAAPI)
+- Hardware acceleration support for Nvidia (NVENC), Intel, and AMD (VAAPI)
 - Multiple codec support (H.264, HEVC, VP9, etc.)
 - Optimized for streaming workloads